-OPTIONS The following options are supported. -a common logs in the system, the logs stored Systems chassis are collected and output to If the system has a collected. an abnormality, some logs cannot be -b bb_id Selects the BB-ID to collect data.
-You cannot specify multiplies. common logs in the system, the logs stored PARC M10 Systems chassis are collected. - specify an integer from 0 to 15 and 80 to 83 ARC M10 Systems chassis and crossbar box ly. -d device Specifies the external media device to be used.
-For -d, the following options are available. -r Deletes all files in the external media device before collecting data.
+OPTIONS The following options are supported. -a common logs in the system, the logs stored Systems chassis are collected and output to If the system has a collected. nn abnormality, some logs cannot be -b bb_id Selects the BB-ID to collect data.
+You cannot specify mu IDs. common logs in the system, the logs stored PARC M10 Systems chassis are collected.
+For bb_id , you can specify an integer from 0 to 15 and 80 t in the case of a SPARC M10 Systems chassis and crossbar chassis, respectively. -d device Specifies the external media device to be used.
+For -d, t following options are available. -r Deletes all files in the external media device before collecting data.
 This option is disabled if it is used with the -t option. -E time Specifies the time to finish collecting data.
-Defines the time frame of the log messages collected by snapshot with the -S time option of the start time.
+Defines the time frame of the log messages collected by snapshot with the -time option of the start time.
 Only the log entries created before the time specified by -E time are collected by snapshot.
 See also the -S option. time Use either of the following two formats described by strptime(3). %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S -e Encrypts the archi and password . ve of the zip format.
-It is required to use $-P$ -h Displays the usage.
-Specifying this option with another option or operand causes an error.
+It is required to use $-P$ -h Displays the usage or operand causes e.
+Specifying this option with another option an error.

 -k host-key service processo Specifies the -t option.
 Set the public key to be used by the service processor to log in the network host.
 This option is disabled if it is used with the -d option.
-You can specify this using up to 895 characters.
-The values whi ch can be specified in host-key are below. none If the public key is not used for authentication of the network host, specify this literal value. download For snapshot to download the public host key of the network host using SSH and the public host key from the host specified by the -t argument, specify this literal value. snapshot displays the SHA-256 fingerprint of the key and requests for confirmation.
+You can specify You can specify this using up to 895 characters.
+The values whi The values which can be specified in host-key are below. none If the public key is not used for authentication of the network host, specify this literal value. download For snapshot to download the public host key of the network host using SSH and the public host key from the host specified by the -t argument, specify this literal value. snapshot displays the SHA-256 fingerprint of the key and requests for confirmation.
 If the key is accepted, it is used for server authentication.
 If the key is rejected, snapshot is terminated without executing anything.
 If the -k option is not specified, this is the default operation in the SSH target mode.
 The specified public key is used for server authentication.
 The host-key argument must be the complete public key of the network host (beginning with the key type).
 (Therefore, it must be the complete contents of /etc/ssh/ssh_host_rsa_key.pub on the network host.)
-Note - The public key needs to be enclosed in quotation marks to be handled by the shell as a single word. -L {F I R} Specifies the log set to be collected.
-F I R Full log set Initial log set Root Cause log set If the log set is default. not specified, the Full log set is collected by -1 cation so that only log files are collected. outs are not collected. -n Automatically 1 Automatically responds to prompt with "n" (no).
-I
+Note - The public key needs to be enclosed in quotation marks to be handled by the shell as a single word. -L {F I R} Specifies the log Specifies the log set to be collected.
+F I R Full log set Initial log set Root Cause log set If the log set is default. not specified, the Full log set is collected by -1 Makes a specification so that only log files are collected.
+Command outputs are not collected. -n Automatically 1 Automatically responds to prompt with "n" (no).
+1